atav928/prisma-access-sase/README.md

 * Names longer than 31 characters will just fail this is a limitation need to put in a verification on all names to confirm to standards
 * BGP doesn't seem to work, but this looks more like a Prisma Access side issue; need to find out from Palo
+* Configuration Management Bugs:
+  * get configuration by version doesn't work as it still only pulls the list of configurations.
+This seems like an api issue with Palo Alto
+  * No configuration changes are shown and no way to check diff remotely using config management.
+Again issue with the way the Pan API's are implemented.
+  * Configuration doesn't allow you to pull to even see if there are changes nor does it show the staged congfig changes that are being pushed.
+Therefore you cannot determine what folders to push to.
+Another API limitation

 ### Future Features